Recent blog posts

 Technical books are higher-value products, so that's good.
 They don't have a big audience, which is bad.

 Cookbooks are lower-value products, but take little time to write, and have a much larger audience.

 On a lark, I got a marketing ebook and was told to write catchy headlines.
 Then I got another ebook about writing headlines.
 So, I'm going to be changing all the headlines on this site, save a few, just to see if it boosts the traffic coming into the site.

 A lot of other books out there don't discuss selector specificity and the Cascade in enough detail.
 They don't talk about ways to organize your code, either.
 When you read this ebook, it'll make sense.

 This script renames a directory full of XCF files so that the filename is derived from the first line of a layer named "caption".

-This is a kind of SEO trick, to name images with descriptive file names.
 I wrote this to enhance the file names for Koya Hand Crafts.